 |Race/Ethnicity||Number of Grads|

-Marine Engineering appeals to people across the globe.
-About 1.5% of those with this major are international students.
+Students from other countries are interested in Marine Engineering, too.
+About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Arab Emirates